 There are ASCII text files of the Orange Book drug product, patent, and exclusivity data at the Orange Book Information Data Files page.
 The text files are provided in eobzip.exe and eobzip.zip format.
 The files are updated concurrently with the monthly cumulative supplements.
 Also, the annual Orange Book Edition Appendices A, B, and C in PDF format are updated quarterly.

-For each dosage form; route grouping, there will be a Reference Listed Drug (RLD) that is the innovator product.
-One or more strengths will have a Yes RLD.
-If there are approved generic products of another firm, the RLD will be No and all the products within the dosage form; route grouping will have a therapeutic Equivalence Code (TE Code).
-Products that have been discontinued are in the Discontinued Section and do not RLD or TE Codes.
-The OTC Section products are not evaluated for therapeutic Equivalence.
+- For each Dosage Form; Route grouping, there will be a Reference Listed Drug (RLD) that is the innovator product.
+One or more strengths will have a "Yes" RLD.
+If there are approved generic products of another firm, the RLD will be "No" and all the products within the Dosage Form; Route grouping will have a Therapeutic Equivalence Code (TE Code).
+Products that have been discontinued are in the Discontinued section and do not have RLD or TE Codes.
+The OTC Section products are not evaluated for therapeutic equivalence.

 Refer to the EOB home page preface for discussion and definitions of the TE Code and Reference Listed Drug (RLD).
-There is also a link on the query column headings which will link to the definition of these terms.
+In the Orange Book, there are links on column headings that will link to the definition of the term.

 Requests for more specific information may be obtained via the Freedom of Information Act.
 Requests should be submitted in writing or directed to the FDA's Freedom of Information Staff at:

 Food and Drug Administration

 Rockville, MD 20857

 The CDER Freedom of Information Office Electronic Reading Room also has additional information available.